Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *e) Engineering Personnel are granted permission to utilise E-004 should any corporation personnel request a drink(s).
 However, Innovation Department tests are prioritised should a clash happen.*

+*f) Non-Combative Personnel may only make use of Gray Threat Level drinks from E-004 and Green Threat Level drinks if absolutely required.
+The document listing these drinks may be found here: https://docs.google.com/spreadsheets/d/1UHByJskO_e10wfAMcFNsFq-rH152do_XI4UXVBCHdK8/edit?usp=sharing*

 4) Corporation Personnel below Classification - O are to follow proper attire rules, to which extent may be enforced.

 *a) Any article worn must not be immature, inappropriate, or subversive in any form from all distances.*